 - Module 8: Receivables

-- Module 9: Property, Plant, and Equipment: Goodwill; and Intangible Assets
+- Module 9: Property, Plant, and Equipment; and Goodwill and Intangible Assets

-Note: This textbook comes with access to a companion website: MyAccountingLab.
-The activities included in the MyAccountingLab are there for additional practice, but are not required to complete this course.
+Note: This textbook comes with access to a companion website: MyAccountingLab that is not required but recommended for activities and additional practice.

-Hand calculator: a calculator is required for basic calculations.
-However, if you intend to continue with more advanced accounting courses in the future, you might consider buying a financial calculator, such as the Texas Instruments.
-"Business Analyst" calculator, now.
+Hand calculator: a calculator may be helpful for basic calculations.
+However, if you intend to continue with more advanced accounting courses in the future, you might consider buying a financial calculator, such as the Texas Instruments "Business Analyst" calculator, now.

 Open Learning Faculty Member Information